zadarastorage/zadara-terraform/gpu-onyx-ai-ollama-llm/README.md

 2. network.tf

-Update the "cidr_blocks" line with your source/egress IP.
+- Update the "cidr_blocks" line with your source/egress IP i.e. cidr_blocks = ["your IP here/32"]
-More than one source location can be added (in a separate "ingress" block).
+- More than one source location can be added (in a separate "ingress" block).

-Google "what is my IP address" to find your IP(s).
+- Google "what is my IP address" to find your IP(s).

-i.e. cidr_blocks = ["your IP here/32"]

 ## Run Terraform